For audio summary click below

 - All devices must be manufactured to protect as far into the future as possible, against unauthorized access that could hinder the device from functioning as intended.

-How can you make sure you comply with the requirements?
+How can you make sure your cybersecurity regulatory compliance?

 The Medical Device Coordination Group (MDCG) developed a guidance document labelled MDCG 2019-16, to help manufacturers to comply with the MDR requirements on state-of-the-art and information security.

 Specifically, to the EU, there are a couple extra legislative acts that apply in parallel to MDR.
-These include both the NIS Directive and GDPR legislative acts which are relevant to the cybersecurity of medical devices, as well as the operators dealing with the protection of personal data stored in medical devices.
+These include both the NIS Directive and GDPR legislative acts which are relevant to the medical device cybersecurity, as well as the operators dealing with the protection of personal data stored in medical devices.
 Furthermore, the EU Cybersecurity Act introduces a cybersecurity certification framework intended to strengthen the protection for ICT processes, products and services.

 How far along are you with your implementation?

-Are you still in the process of aligning with the medical device regulations?
+Are you still in the process of aligning with cybersecurity regulatory compliance?
 Have you considered safety, security and effectiveness aspects throughout the entire lifecycle of your product?
 We have compiled a checklist for you: